 EXAMPLE: Bilbo Baggins from The Hobbit

-“Anti” — Bilbo is almost fifty years old, hates adventures, love his hole in the ground full of creature comfort; he’s really just an “average Joe.”
+“Anti” — Bilbo is almost fifty years old, hates adventures, loves his hole in the ground full of creature comfort; he’s really just an “average Joe.”
 When he is offered the job of “burglar” by a party of dwarves on a mission to reclaim their stolen treasure from the dragon Smaug, he politely declines, thinking they couldn’t have approached a more ill-suited person.

 “Hero” — We all know how this infamous hero’s journey turns out.
 Bilbo joins the dwarves and, while he gets off to a bumpy start (he forgets his HANDKERCHIEF!), the arduous journey allows him to discover his inner courage.
 From taking down trolls to stealing precious stones from dragons, the hobbit leaves the story more self-assured than he entered it.

-2. The Knight in Sour Armour
+2. The Knight in Sour Armor

 EXAMPLE: Han Solo in A New Hope

 “Anti” — At the start of the Star Wars franchise, Han is a mercenary primarily motivated by personal wealth.
 He only agrees to help free the captive Princess Leia because Luke Skywalker promises him a huge reward.
 Thinking the Rebel Alliance is doomed, Han refuses to stay and help in the fight against the Death Star.

 “Hero” — After leaving, Han has a change of heart and returns during the climactic Battle of Yavin, just in time to make Darth Vader say “could you not?”
 His return ultimately allows Luke to safely destroy the Death Star.